rolinger/iso-country-complete-data/README.md

     // extract country info with only country name console.log(obj.country[obj.name_to_alpha3["United States"]] ;

+Please help keep this data accurate or make contributions to it to expand the datasets.
+Things that could be added are known zip/postal codes PER country STATE as well as local phone prefix numbers.

 NOTE: Not all countries have postal info avaialble.
 Either the information was incomplete or it simply does not exist for that country.
 There are maybe a dozen that postal or so that don't have it.
 Always test for `obj.country["XXX"].postal`

 Sample Break Out of country-data object: